Fix 0xc00d36c4 Video Playback Error on Windows (6 Solutions)

 Windows Media Player’s copy protection feature can interfere with certain video files.

-We tested this on a Windows 10 PC where DRM-protected content was causing 0xc00d36c4.
-Disabling copy protection resolved the playback issue for locally stored files.
+When DRM-protected content is causing 0xc00d36c4 on a Windows 10 PC, disabling copy protection resolves the playback issue for locally stored files.
 This fix won’t help with streaming DRM content.

 #Preventing 0xc00d36c4 Errors